AY2021S2-CS2103-W16-3/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how `edone` will work.

-1. The user executes `edone 1 2 3` command to mark event with index 1, 2 and 3 as done.
+1. The user executes `edone 1 2 3` command to mark event at index 1, 2 and 3 as done.

 2. `LogicManager` calls `parseCommand("edone 1 2 3")` of `AddressBookParser` to parse the input.

-3. `AddressBookParser` detects command work `edone` and creates an `EDoneCommandParser`.
+3. `AddressBookParser` detects command word `edone` and creates an `EDoneCommandParser`.

 4. `AddressBookParser` calls `parse("1 2 3")` of `EDoneCommandParser`.